 When exactly will my children go back to school?

-Phased reopening should see all children return to school from March 1st-April 12th
+Phased reopening should mean all children return to school from March 1st-April 12th

 A framework for the phased return of schools has been drawn up by the Department of Education.
 Photograph: iStock